Wolfgang Viechtbauer

 Wolfgang Viechtbauer is a statistician.
 He is an associate professor of methodology and statistics at the Maastricht University in the Faculty of Health, Medicine and Life Sciences and Faculty of Psychology and Neuroscience.
 His most influential work has been focused on the field of meta-analysis and evidence synthesis.

 Education

 Viechtbauer completed a M.A.
 (2002) and a Ph.D.
 (2004) at the University of Illinois at Urbana–Champaign.
 His master's thesis was titled Bias of certain variance estimators in meta-analysis and his dissertation was titled Choosing between the fixed-, random-, and mixed-effects model in meta-analysis: an analysis of existing and new model selection methods.
 His doctoral advisor was David Budescu.

 Career

 Viechtbauer is an associate professor of methodology and statistics at the Maastricht University in the Faculty of Health, Medicine and Life Sciences and Faculty of Psychology and Neuroscience.

+Research and software

+Viechtbauer’s research centres on statistical methods for meta-analysis, including heterogeneity estimation, publication-bias diagnostics and multilevel or multivariate models.
+In 2009 he released metafor, an R package that provides a comprehensive suite of functions for computing effect sizes, fitting fixed-, random- and mixed-effects models, and producing diagnostic graphics.
+The JSS article introducing metafor has received more than 18,000 citations in Google Scholar as of May 2025, and the software is referenced in methodological tutorials, and domain-specific guides across health, ecology, education and psychology.